 Japara is commonly used in lower to mid-price point end quality quilts, primarily due to its lower cost compared to higher quality fabrics.

-Unfortunately, a quilt which has a japara cover fabric is often over promoted as being export quality, premium grade, superfine or similar connotations of it having a higher quality than other fabrics.
+Unfortunately, a quilt which has a japara cover fabric is often over promoted as being export quality, premium grade, superfine or similar connotations, implying that it has as a higher quality than other fabrics.
 This is a highly inaccurate marketing spin, to be polite.

-To offer a balanced article, we regard most (but certainly not all) Japara fabrics as being of an acceptable quality quilt fabric.
-We are not being critical of quilts made with Japara fabrics, they do have their place in the lower end of the bedding market, but we just don’t believe that a Japara fabric is of sufficient quality for a luxury alpaca quilt collection.
+To offer a balanced article, we regard most (but certainly not all) japara fabrics as being of an acceptable quality quilt fabric.
+I am not being critical of quilts made with japara fabrics, they do have their place in the lower to mid end of the bedding market, but with over twenty years in the business, I just don’t believe that a japara fabric is of sufficient quality for a luxury alpaca quilt collection.

 A higher quality fabric construction style, with the outer face of the fabric being weft filling floats usually in a 4:1 ratio.
 Sateen (also known as satin) weave fabrics have a smooth characteristic, lustrous surface with a considerably higher number of threads in the weft that forms the fabric face.